eebrown/data2019nCoV/README.md

 `ON_cumulative`: The source of this data is the official Ontario Government's [website](https://www.ontario.ca/page/2019-novel-coronavirus).
 Data is included from page updates that were captured by the [Internet Archive](https://web.archive.org/web/*/https://www.ontario.ca/page/2019-novel-coronavirus) where possible.
 It has been updated up to 2020-03-18.

-### 3. Government of Canadaa Cumulative Cases
+### 3. Government of Canada Cumulative Cases

 `CAN_cumulative`: The source of this data is the official Canadian Government's [website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
 Data is included from page updates that were captured by the Internet Archive where possible.
-It has been updated up to 2020-03-18.
+It has been updated up to 2020-03-19.

 ## Demo